-- (2) Any person who contravenes subsection (1) shall commit an offence and shall, on conviction, be liable to a fine not exceeding 75,000 rupees and to imprisonment for a term not exceeding 2 years. - (3) For the purpose of subsection (1), a person sexually harasses another person where, in circumstances in which a reasonable person would have foreseen that other person would be humiliated, offended or intimidated, he - - (a) makes an unwelcome sexual advance, or an unwelcome request for a sexual favour to that other person; or - (b) engages in any other unwelcome conduct of a sexual nature towards that other person.
+(2) Any person who contravenes subsection (1) shall commit an offence and shall, on conviction, be liable to a fine not exceeding 75,000 rupees and to imprisonment for a term not exceeding 2 years.

+(3) For the purpose of subsection (1), a person sexually harasses another person where, in circumstances in which a reasonable person would have foreseen that other person would be humiliated, offended or intimidated, he - favour to that other person; or other person.